Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

     </script>
 ```

-Please notice that there is also defined the URL of tracardi backend server.
+Please notice that there is also defined the URL of Tracardi backend server.
 Please replace the IP 192.168.1.103 with the address of your Tracardi server installation.

 ## Sending events